avreetkaur84/IPL/docs/Data_Modelling_Journey.md

     4. team_id - foreign key

-## I thought, We Don’t Normalize Just to Remove Duplicates
+### I thought, We Normalize Just to Remove Duplicates, but I was wrong
-But, We Normalize To:
+As, We Normalize To:

     1. Make data retrieval faster and cleaner
     2. Allow efficient joins